cbl-dart/cbl-dart/packages/cbl/README.md

 ---

+❤️ If you find this package useful, please ⭐ us on [pub.dev][cbl] and [GitHub][repository]. 🙏

+🐛 & ✨ Did you find a bug or have a feature request?
+Please open a [GitHub issue][issues].

+👋 Do you you have a question or feedback?
+Let us know in a [GitHub discussion][discussions].

+---

 **What are all these packages for?**

 Couchbase Lite can be used with **standalone Dart** or with **Flutter** apps and